-As for all installer projects, Jenkins triggers scenario deployments, runs the Anuket gating test cases and then publishes all test results in the centralized test database and all artifacts (reports, logs, etc.) to an S3 compatible storage service.
+As for all installer projects, Jenkins [103] triggers scenario deployments, runs the Anuket gating test cases and then publishes all test results in the centralized test database [104] and all artifacts (reports, logs, etc.) to an S3 compatible storage service [105].

 The verification, validation, and conformance processes leverage existing Anuket testing knowledge (projects) and experience (history) by utilising the toolchain design already in-place.
-The conformance toolchain only requires for the local deployment of the components instead of leveraging the common Anuket centralized services.
+The conformance toolchain only requires for the local deployment of the components instead of leveraging the common Anuket centralised services.
 However, the interfaces remain unchanged for leveraging test jobs, the common test case execution, the test result database and the S3 protocol to publish the artifacts.
-It's worth mentioning that dumping all results and logs required for conformance is already in place in Functest daily jobs (see functest-wallaby-zip).
+It's worth mentioning that dumping all results and logs required for conformance is already in place in Functest daily jobs (see functest-wallaby-zip [106].

-It should be noted that Xtesting CI supports both centralized and distributed deployment models as described before.
-It has deployed the full toolchain in one small virtual machine to verify ONAP Openlab via Functest.
+<<<< HEAD It should be noted that Xtesting CI supports both centralised and distributed deployment models as described before.
+It ====== It should be noted that Xtesting CI [107] supports both centralized and distributed deployment models as described before.
+It >>>>>> f8c87ca3 (Add biblio for chapter 8) has deployed the full toolchain in one small virtual machine to verify ONAP Openlab via Functest.